akakakakakaa/spark-on-ozone-kerberos/README.md

 ## Minikube
 When testing in minikube, you usually install minikube on docker.

-Therefore, if minikube is installed on the Kubernetes docker bridge network, pod cannot use its own service name.
+If minikube is installed on the Kubernetes docker bridge network, pod cannot use its own service name.

 Therefore, in order for the Kerberos server,  minikube hairpin mode must be modified.